 4. The Sun & Sand Trail

 Looking for relaxation?
-Visit Canada’s warmest salt-water beaches.
-You can stretch this journey out over a week or make it an easy-going two-day journey to Bathurst and the Acadian Peninsula Beaches.
-This route skirts the Gulf of St. Lawrence in New Brunswick’s north, and combines lounging in quaint seaside towns, golfing, and spa rejuvenation with beach recreation.
-Camp, hike or bike in a National Park, go wildlife viewing in and around white sand dunes, tuck into fresh seafood like a local, and learn about Acadian culture.
+Hit Canada's warmest salt-water beaches (in the 60s and 70s in summer).
+And if a lot of driving is not on your agenda, make it an easy-going two-day journey to Bathurst and the Acadian Peninsula Beaches.
+This route skirts the Gulf of St. Lawrence in New Brunswick's north, combining lounging in quaint seaside towns, golfing, and spa rejuvenation with beach recreation.
+Add national park camping, hiking or biking, wildlife viewing in and around white sand dunes, then tuck into fresh seafood like a local and learn about Acadian culture.

 Starting point: Bathurst